mrsilver76/itunes_playlist_exporter/README.md

 If you're using software on the NAS (or shared network drive) which isn't Plex, then you should now configure it to find the playlists and the songs.

-### Copying the music files to the network drive (and then using Plex)

-As before, but we need to add the ability to upload the playlists to Plex - which is either running on the same machine as the networked drive (eg. a NAS) or a completely different machine (eg. a dedicated Plex machine).

-We're using the same assumptions as before.

-    @echo off
-    setlocal enabledelayedexpansion

-    SET src=C:\Users\%username%\Music\iTunes\iTunes Media\Music
-    SET music=\\OurNAS\Music\Songs\%username%
-    SET playlists=\\OurNAS\Music\Playlists\%username%

-    robocopy /MIR /COPY:DAT /DCOPY:DAT /MT /R:5 /W:5 "%src%" "%music%"

-Now we need to export and upload the playlists for each of the users.
-However if we just call the following:

-    cscript "iTunes_Playlist_Exporter_Rita.vbs"
-    cscript "iTunes_Playlist_Exporter_Bob.vbs"
-    cscript "iTunes_Playlist_Exporter_Sue.vbs"
+### Uploading to Plex

+If you're using Plex then you cannot point it to a folder of m3u playlists, the contents must be uploaded to the Plex server through the API.

-then we'll have two problems:
+If we just call this script three times (one for Rita, then Bob and finally Sue) then we'll have two problems:

 1. Two out of the three scripts will fail to export from iTunes because they aren't being run on the correct computer
 2. Although uploading of the playlists to Plex will work, the existing Plex playlists will be erased each time it is run - leaving you with only Sue's.